Oscillations I: Heavily Damped Oscillator

 The oscillator has total energy equal to kinetic energy + potential energy,

-when the mass is at position x.
-Putting in the values of x(t), v(t) from the equations above, it is easy to check that E is independent of time and equal to , A being the amplitude of the motion, the maximum displacement.
-Of course, when the oscillator is at A, it is momentarily at rest, so has no kinetic energy.
+when the mass is at position Putting in the values of from the equations above, it is easy to check that is independent of time and equal to being the amplitude of the motion, the maximum displacement.
+Of course, when the oscillator is at it is momentarily at rest, so has no kinetic energy.

-we find that it is a solution provided that satisfies:
+we find that it is a valid solution provided that satisfies:

 Staring at this expression for , we notice that for to be real, we need to have

 What can that mean?
-Remember b is the damping parameter—we’re finding that our proposed exponential solution only works for large damping!
-Let’s analyze the large damping case now, then after that we’ll go on to see how to extend the solution to small damping.
+Remember is the damping parameterwe’re finding that our proposed exponential solution only works for large damping!
+(We know physically, of course, that if the damping is small, the pendulum will swing, a motion not described by our exponential decay function.)
+We'll analyze the large damping case now, then after that go on to see how to extend the solution to small damping.

-It’s worth looking at the case of very large damping, where the two exponential solutions turn out to decay at very different rates.
-For b2 much greater than 4mk, we can write
+It’s worth looking at the case of very large damping (imagine our mass and spring being in a tub of molasses), where the two exponential solutions turn out to decay at very different rates.
+For much greater than we can write

 and then expand the square root using

-valid for small x, to find that approximately—for large b—the two possible values of are:
+valid for small to find that approximatelyfor large the two possible values of are:

 That is to say, there are two possible highly damped decay modes,

 Question: what, physically, is going on in these two different highly damped exponential decays?
-Can you construct a plausible scenario of a mass on a spring, all in molasses, to see why two very different rates of change of speed are possible?
+Here's a picture of two identical oscillators, with the same damping, generated by the applet: Can you reconstruct it using the applet, and explain physically why two very different rates of change of speed are possible?

-Hint: look again at the equation of motion of this damped oscillator.
+Hint: look again at the equation of motion of the damped oscillator.
 Notice that in each of these highly damped decays, one term doesn’t play any partbut the irrelevant term is a different term for the two decays!

 The damped oscillator equation

 is a linear equation.
-This means that if x1(t) is a solution, and x2(t) is another solution, that is,
+This means that if is a solution, and is another solution, that is,

 then just adding the two equations we get:

-It is also clear that multiplying a solution by a constant produces another solution: if x(t) satisfies the equation, so does 3x(t).
+It is also clear that multiplying a solution by a constant produces another solution: if satisfies the equation, so does

-This means, then, that given two solutions x1(t) and x2(t), and two arbitrary constants A1 and A2, the function
+This means, then, that given two solutions and and two arbitrary constants and the function

 is also a solution of the differential equation.